duereg/codetype/src/documents/posts/20140116-cool-data-embedding-technique.html.md

  5. You add a script block to include all the needed JS in the page to glue to all together
  6. You send the client back the html with the data / generated HTML / react JS code.

-There is a good example of this flow [here](https://npmjs.org/package/react-server-example).
+A good example of this flow [here](https://npmjs.org/package/react-server-example).

 My favorite part of this example - and a cool way to embed some code - are these lines of code: